Brilliant Broad silences Brisbane boos

 | BRISBANE

-"We probably weren't at our best but if you'd given us 260 for eight at the start of the day we'd have snapped your hand off."

-Australia came into the match boasting of a renewed confidence but a batting collapse from 71 for the loss of a single wicket to 132-6 looked like very much like their performances in the 3-0 defeat in England earlier this year.

-Haddin bucked that trend, however, sharing a 114-run seventh wicket stand with Mitchell Johnson (64) and was unbeaten on 78 when stumps were drawn.
-He will resume on day two with Ryan Harris, who had scored four.
+Haddin, playing his 50th test, was unbeaten on 78 when stumps were drawn with long shadows across the ground, and will resume on day two with Ryan Harris, who had scored four.

-"We fought back very hard," Johnson said.
-"That was quite important, had to really dig in.

-"The position we're in is definitely par for today.
-We want to get 300-plus and we think that definitely is a good score to have."

 Australia won the toss and decided to bat on a bright, sunny morning at the Gabba and the booing of Broad, branded a "smug Pommy cheat" on the front page of the local Courier-Mail newspaper, contributed to a festive atmosphere.

-"Good fun," grinned Broad, who brought the paper into the news conference with him.

-"It's all good banter, at the end of the day fans come, they like to have a beer with their mates and sing along but they want to see good cricket and I think they've seen really good cricket."

-Opener Chris Rogers was the first victim of the bounce Broad managed to generate from the Gabba track but it was the dismissals of Shane Watson, Michael Clarke and David Warner around lunch that shifted the momentum firmly in England's favour.
+Opener Chris Rogers was the first victim of the bounce Broad managed to generate from the Gabba track but it was the dismissals of Shane Watson, Michael Clarke and David Warner around lunch that shifted the momentum firmly England's way.

 Watson, whose preparations for the series were disrupted by a hamstring injury, looked like reaching lunch with his wicket intact until Broad intervened.